Days

 Language:

-English is the commonly used foreign language in Addis Ababa but is not widely spoken outside of the city.
-Amharic is the official language across Ethiopia, and is used in government, education, and business.
-As such, it is also the most spoken language in Addis Ababa.
-Approximately 34% of the population speaks Amharic.
-Speaking English can help you navigate the city a little more easily, from ordering food in restaurants to negotiating prices in markets.
+Kirundi is the commonly used foreign language in Bujumbura, but is not widely spoken outside of the city.
+French is the official language across Burundi, which means it is the language used in government, education, and business.
+As such, it is also the most spoken language in Bujumbura.

 Currency and Money: